Femboy: Reception

 The femboy aesthetic has been described by Vice News as "breaking traditional norms of masculinity", demonstrating that "oppressive gender norms are slowly breaking down".
-On TikTok, the aesthetic has enjoyed popularity, although creators of femboy-style posts have received homophobic threats and violent threats.
+On the social media platform TikTok, the aesthetic has enjoyed popularity, although creators of femboy-style posts have received homophobic and violent threats.

 Critics have seen femboys as perpetuating male dominance and disregarding existing discourse on gender identity.
 An article by Marissa Lee in Mission criticised straight femboys for "claim[ing] responsibility for breaking such boundaries" and "do[ing] next to nothing for the conversation surrounding gender fluidity.
 If anything, [the existence of femboys] emphasises the all-encompassing maleness."
-An article in Social Media + Society has said the "femboy aesthetic" of the most popular content creators on TikTok "map[s] onto and reinforce extant patterns of gender inequality", and does little to challenge heteronormative views of masculinity:
+An article in Social Media + Society has said the "femboy aesthetic" of the most popular content creators on TikTok "map[s] onto and reinforce[s] extant patterns of gender inequality", and does little to challenge heteronormative views of masculinity:

 When and if men cross gender boundaries [...], they do so while alluding to masculinities' hegemonic qualities, pairing their behaviours with lyrics and physical gestures that sexualize women and re-assert men's virility, bravado, and strength as a form of heterosexual recuperation.

 The alt-right and anti-gender movement have deemed the emergence of femboys a result of the LGBTQ chemicals conspiracy theory, alongside "the existence of gender-morphing frogs"; figures such as Guillaume Faye have called the "effeminization" of society an example of Western societal decay.